apalache-mc/apalache/docs/manual.md

   [Running the tool](#running).

 **Building an image**.
-For an end-user there is no need to build an Apalache image.
-If you like to produce a modified docker image, take into account that it will about 30 minutes for the image to get built, due to compilation times of Microsoft Z3.
+For an end user there is no need to build an Apalache image.
+If you like to produce a modified docker image, take into account that it will take about 30 minutes for the image to get built, due to compilation times of Microsoft Z3.
 To build a docker image of Apalache, issue the following command in `$APALACHE_HOME`: